-She said not to turn away, when we became uncomfortable.
-The work will make us feel that way.
+She said not to turn away, when we became uncomfortable, that the work would make us uneasy.
 I agreed.
-I’d heard and understood that message over a decade ago, at a UPenn workshop.
-I watched folks turn away then, when the work became difficult- when it challenged us to think about who we are.
+I’d heard and understood that message over a decade ago, at a UPenn diversity workshop.
+I watched as folks turned away then, when the work became difficult- when it challenged us to consider our privilege in a white supremacy culture.
 Some denied.
 Some deflected.
 One left.
 The rest of us sat in our discomfort.

-You see, anti-racism work makes a lot of us white people uncomfortable, because we have to answer the question we don’t want to know the answer to: ‘How much of my society’s racism has inevitably formed how I think and feel about other people?’
+Anti-racism work can make white people uncomfortable, because we have to consider a question we may not want to acknowledge, ‘How much of society’s racism has inevitably formed my experience and impacted how I think and feel about non-white people?’.

-The work is difficult, but it’s white people’s work to do.
+Anti-racist work is difficult, but as white people, it’s our work to do.